-5 Adoption Strategies for a Thriving Yammer Network
+5 Proven Adoption Strategies for a Thriving Yammer Network

-Yammer is a unique platform that aims to strengthen employee connections and communications.
-Companies around the globe utilize Yammer to transform their business and drive employee morale.
+Yammer (now Microsoft Viva Engage) is a unique platform that aims to strengthen employee connections and communications.
+These 5 strategies give IT leaders the Yammer governance and security guidance they need to transform their business and drive employee morale through enterprise social networks.

 Yammer is a robust enterprise social networking tool that fosters a culture of open learning and sharing.
 Organizations of all sizes can use Yammer’s features such as microblogging, file sharing and task tracking to seamlessly collaborate.

-Before launching Yammer in your organization, it’s important that change managers establish a detailed strategy on how to best engage users and drive adoption.
+Before launching Yammer in your organization, it’s important that change managers establish a detailed strategy on how to best engage users and drive adoption while maintaining appropriate governance and compliance controls.
 Keep reading for 5 strategies that will help you drive – and protect – a thriving Yammer network.

 - Identify and articulate the purpose of Yammer within your organization